CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 	-rw-rw-r-- 1 ctl6 ctl6    503 Sep  5 19:54 example1.test
 	 ```

-	* The files end with `.dump` record the success or failure of the test cases and also record each sql statement and their execution result.
+	* The files ended with `.dump` record the success or failure of the test cases and also record each sql statement and their execution result.

 			[STMT-TEST][Line:2]drop if exists t;